shadow/shadow-plugin-extras/hello/README.md

 This plug-in provides a quick example of how to interface with Shadow.
 The most important features of the code that enable this are:
- + completely non-blocking I/O and non-blocking system calls
- + polling I/O events using the `epoll` interface (see `$ man epoll`)
- + no process forking or thread creation
+ + no process forking
+ + no busy loops

 copyright holders
 -----------------